worldline/angular-security-training/docs/csp/csp-pw.md

     - Hint : <span style="color:white; background-color:white"> add unsafe-inline or unsafe-eval wherever needed to remove console alerts </span>

-- Check the security level of this CSP on https://csp-evaluator.withgoogle.com/
+- Check the security level of this CSP on [csp-evaluator.withgoogle.com/](https://csp-evaluator.withgoogle.com/)

 - Declare the CSP server-side

     - Hints :
-      - Use the spring security API HttpSecurity : HttpSecurity#headers()#contentSecurityPolicy("...")
+      - Use the spring security API HttpSecurity : `HttpSecurity#headers()#contentSecurityPolicy("..."`)
-      - Set the CSP configuration in /server/src/main/java/com/worldline/bookstore/config/SecurityConfiguration.java
+      - Set the CSP configuration in `/server/src/main/java/com/worldline/bookstore/config/SecurityConfiguration.java`
-      - Bypass the angular-cli proxy in order to use the server-side CSP configuration ('ng build', then use http://localhost:8080/#/home)
+      - Bypass the angular-cli proxy in order to use the server-side CSP configuration (`ng build`, then use `http://localhost:8080/#/home`)

 2 - Configure a CSP 3

 - Use CSP to secure your app against inline scripting

-    - In index.html, declare an arbitrary inline scripting : `<script>document.write('<h1>Inline scripting is <b>not recommended</b>!
+    - In `index.html`, declare an arbitrary inline scripting : `<script>document.write('<h1>Inline scripting is <b>not recommended</b>!
 But if you have not the choice, <b>secure your app with CSP</b></h1>');</script>"`

     - Update the CSP in order to block the inline scripting.

     - Update the CSP in order to allow this inline scripting securely (consider CSP3 SHA-256 hash syntax)

-    - Hints : To generate the hash, use this online tool : https://report-uri.io/home/hash (beware of spaces and carriage returns...)
+    - Hints : To generate the hash, use this online tool : [report-uri.io/home/hash](https://report-uri.io/home/hash) (beware of spaces and carriage returns...)

-- Check the security level of this CSP on https://csp-evaluator.withgoogle.com/
+- Check the security level of this CSP on [csp-evaluator.withgoogle.com/](https://csp-evaluator.withgoogle.com/)

 ## Part 2